shayduan/shayduan.github.io/README.md

 My expertise lies in front-end development, UX design, and full-stack development.
 With 2+ years of full-time experience in front-end development, I specialize in building enterprise-level web systems and desktop applications using React.

-I place high value on both development and user experiences.
-What I'm passionate about is optimizing user flows and designing elegant interactions amid complex and even volving requirements.
+I place high value on both user and development experiences.
+What I'm passionate about is optimizing user flows and designing elegant interactions amid complex and even evolving requirements.
 I also enjoy keeping development neat by building well-structured software based on design patterns.

 *Last updated on Jun 19, 2024*